 Rules for Safe and Ethical Operation When Hunting With ATVs

-All-Terrain Vehicles (ATVs) are special-purpose vehicles that require careful, responsible handling and good judgment.
+ATVs are special-purpose vehicles that require careful, responsible handling and good judgment.

 - Studies show that the majority of ATV accidents occur when the rider unexpectedly encounters an obstacle, such as a rock or a ditch.
 Maintaining a safe speed is critical.